jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 ### 6. Branching

-It's an advanced feature of Git's version control system that allows developers to "diverge from the main line of development and continue to do work without messing with that main line" according to [git-scm.com](https://git-scm.com/book/en/v1/Git-Branching).
+It's an advanced feature of Git's version control system that allows developers to "diverge from the main line of development and continue to do work without messing with that main line" according to [Scott Chacon and Ben Straub](https://git-scm.com/book/en/v1/Git-Branching).

 If you start working on a new feature, then create a new branch.